faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 layout: page
 ---

-*A response to [The Book of Mormon: Man-Made or God-Given?](https://speeches.byu.edu/talks/tad-r-callister_book-mormon-man-made-god-given/) by Tad R. Callister, given as a BYU devotional Nov.
-1, 2016.*
----

 [still in rough draft form; needs to be completed]

 ## Introduction

-[better intro]

-On November 1, 2016, Tad Callister, general president of the Sunday School and former General Authority, delivered a BYU Devotional entitled [The Book of Mormon: Man-Made or God-Given?](https://speeches.byu.edu/talks/tad-r-callister_book-mormon-man-made-god-given/).
-The talk is somewhat unique among recent addresses by general officers of the Church in that it addresses in scholarly fashion---including 37 footnotes, often with detail---various theories about the creation of the Book of Mormon.
+On November 1, 2016, Tad Callister, general president of the Sunday School and former General Authority, delivered a BYU Devotional entitled [The Book of Mormon: Man-Made or God-Given?](https://speeches.byu.edu/talks/tad-r-callister_book-mormon-man-made-god-given/)  The talk is somewhat unique among recent addresses by general officers of the Church in that it addresses in scholarly fashion[^37footnotes] various theories about the creation of the Book of Mormon.
 Callister argues against these theories and then offers counter-evidence and argumentation supporting the orthodox LDS narrative.

-In October of 2017, Callister delivered a conference address, [God’s Compelling Witness: The Book of Mormon](https://www.lds.org/general-conference/2017/10/gods-compelling-witness-the-book-of-mormon?lang=eng) which was mostly an abridgement of the arguments presented in his 2016 Devotional.
+Shortly after, he gave a highly condensed and slightly modified version of the talk in general conference.[^followedupwithgctalk]

 Although some responses were made to his conference address, and some responses have addressed portions of his devotional, none have yet responded to his Devotional address in full.
 Given that Callister carefully and emphatically lays out a case in defense of the orthodox LDS position, and given his status as a general officer of the Church and the forum where the address was delivered, it seems appropriate to offer up a detailed counter-response.